Eyeshadow for Beginners | Simple Eye Makeup for Beginners

 2. Comb your brows into their desired shape.

 3. Using your sharpened brow pencil, create light flicking motions that follow the natural shape of your brow and the individual hairs, ignoring the first few hairs furthest in (closest to your nose).
 Do this most of the way along but don’t touch the very ends of your brows, this will give them natural definition without creating a definitive line that would make them look drawn on.

 1. Follow steps 1-5 from the “Cat Eye” look only this time using a glitter liner.

-2. Using a glitter based shadow of the same or similar colour to your glitter liner, use an angled brush to sweep the eyeshadow along below your bottom lash line and dab a little by the inside corners of your eyes.
+2. Using a glitter based shadow of the same or similar color to your glitter liner, use an angled brush to sweep the eyeshadow along below your bottom lash line and dab a little by the inside corners of your eyes.
 This will enhance the glitter liner and surrounding your eyes in glitter in this subtle way will really make them sparkle!

-1. Don’t be afraid to go all out and choose colours you’d usually steer clear of in the winter months.
+1. Don’t be afraid to go all out and choose colors you’d usually steer clear of in the winter months.
 We would suggest trying coral for blue eyes, silver for grey eyes, purple for green eyes, and pink for brown eyes.

 2. Apply the shadow all over the lid and below making sure to blend out the edges.

 3. Finish off this bold look by curling your lashes and adding a little black mascara to your top and bottom lashes to amplify the brightness of your chosen color.